ReDoIngMods/ReDoIngCrafters/INSTALLATION.md

 # Installation
 1. Copy the `Mod/Gui` and `Mod/Scripts` folder into your mod's root folder
-2. Copy the `Mod/Objects/Mesh` and `Mod/Objects/Textures` into your mod's Objects folder
+2. Copy the `Mod/Objects/Mesh` into your mod's Objects folder
 3. Copy the item with the uuid "e9876e77-a07d-43da-86c9-dfee396f125f" and name "gui_locked_recipe" from `Mod/Objects/Database/ShapeSets/example.shapeset` into any of your loaded shapesets

 The object: